lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

 ### Import an external stylesheet (not recommended) {#external-stylesheet}

 While you can include an external style sheet in your template with a `<link>`, we do not recommend this approach.
-Instead, styles should be placed in the [static `styles` property](#add-styles).
+Instead, styles should be placed in the [static `styles` class field](#add-styles).

 <div class="alert alert-info">